kinkalow/fuseq/README.md

 ```

 The first three lines show the data from Genomon result, and the fourth and fifth lines show the Blat computation result.
-The sequence on line 4 corresponds to chromesomeA, breakpointA and strandA on line 2, and the sequence on line 5 corresponds to chromesomeB, breakpointB and strandB.
+The sequence on line 4 corresponds to chromesomeA and breakpointA on line 2, and the sequence on line 5 corresponds to chromesomeB and breakpointB.
 The lines 4 and 5 print only if the chromesomes obtained by Genomon and Blat are consistent and the breakpoint obtained by Genomon is close to the breakpoint range obtained by Blat.
+Therefore, for a fusion sequence where blat and Genomon results do not match, the output consists of three lines.
-For data where the results of Genomon and Blat do not match, their data are collected and output at the end of a file (fusion_sequence.txt).
+These three lines are output at the end of the file (fusion_sequence.txt).